Networking

 You'll find that networking is one of the most important parts of the job search.
 Networking in your desired career field can help you learn about trends, give you real life perspectives, and connect you with opportunities.

-Informational interviews offer a way for you to learn more about a major, career field, industry, or organization of interest!
+Informational interviews offer a way for you to learn more about a major, career field, industry, or organization of interest.

 You'll speak with someone who is already working in a career field of interest and ask them questions, gathering helpful information that can help you make important decisions.
 For example, if you're interested in research and unsure if you'd be most interested in working at a university, a national laboratory, or in industry, it would be helpful to speak to someone who represenents each of those environments – how did they choose their path, what do they love about their job, and what challenges do they exprerience?

-Informational interviews are often conducted over the phone, a video chat platform, or in person.
+Informational interviews are often conducted over the phone, video chat platform, or in person.
 They can also be unplanned, as you may find yourself sitting next to someone interesting on an airplane, at an event, or in line.

 Who do I interview?